Fine Art Photography by Bitel

 About The Photographer

-He has published in “Peterson’s Photographic”, “Modern Photography” and "B&W" magazine, has won awards from The Long Island Instutite of Photography, Huntington Arts Council, B&W+Color Magazine, East End Arts Council, My Studio, Art League of Long Island, My Studio, PhotoPlace Gallery, The Art Association of Oswego, Brooklyn Waterfront Artists Conservatory, The Avatal Gallery, The 2016 Long Island Fair, the Suffolk Center For The Holocaust, Human Understanding and Diversity and The Blank Wall Gallery, Athens Greece.
+He has published in “Peterson’s Photographic”, “Modern Photography” and "B&W" Magazine, has won awards from the Long Island Institute of Photography, B&W+Color Magazine, B&W Magazine, The East End Arts Council, The Huntington Arts Council, The Art League of Long Island, My Studio, PhotoPlace Gallery, The Art Association of Oswego, The Brooklyn Waterfront Artists Conservatory, The Avatal Gallery, The 2016 Long Island Fair, the Suffolk Center for the Holocaust, Human Understanding and Diversity and The Blank Wall Gallery, Athens Greece.

-Steve studied at the "International Center of Photography" (ICP) in NYC with John Loengard and Yale Joel, the photo editor of "Life Magazine" and a "Life" staff photographer respectively.
-A primary photographic interest of his has always been in abstract images rendered through reflections as well as the colors and textures of ordinary things enhanced by the effects of lighting and composition ... the foundation of all photography.
+Steve studied at the International Center of Photography (ICP) in NYC with John Loengard and Yale Joel, the photo editor of Life magazine at the time and a Life staff photographer respectively.
+A primary photographic interest of his has always been in abstract images rendered through reflections as well as the colors and textures of ordinary things enhanced by the effects of lighting and composition ….. the foundation of all photography.